francescakubica/SEC-Common-Stock-Filer/README.md

 # WHAT IS IT?
 This application was made to speed up data entry when analyzing Schedule13D text files from SEC.
-Working under Professor Stice Lawrence at the University of Southern California, I was tasked to analyze Schedule13D filing to record Common Stock transactions.
+Working under Professor Carmen Payne-Mann at the University of Southern California, I was tasked to analyze Schedule13D filing to record Common Stock transactions.
 On average, recording these transactions by hand takes 1 hour for 10 filings.
 With this tool, I've shortened that to 25 files in 1 hour, a 125% increase in efficiency.
 Users can use their own API_key, upload txt downloads of the files, and then it will return a downloadable csv.